On this page:

-The undergraduate and graduate catalogs are updated in alternating years.
+The undergraduate and graduate catalogs are updated each year.
 As part of this process, the department will be asked to review their program page(s).
 At that time, the department may update program contacts and revise descriptive language about the program, but absolutely no changes can be made to the program itself or its requirements without going through the formal review process.

 Links Heading link